Most car finance companies will carry out a credit check on you when they receive your application.

 Your credit report

-While your credit report gives lenders an overall view of your financial status, your report gives them more detail about what kind of borrower you are.
+While your credit score gives lenders an overall view of your financial status, your report gives them more detail about what kind of borrower you are.
 Here are some of the key points they’ll look for:

 1. Your repayment habits

-Your credit report will show up whether you always repay on time, in full, the minimum, or have missed payments in the past.
+Your credit report will show whether you always repay on time, in full, the minimum, or have missed payments in the past.

 2. How much you owe